-Micrognathia is a big word for a condition meaning an undersized jaw.
+Micrognathia is a condition where the lower jaw is undersized.
 It's quite common in infants, and in many situations, it corrects itself.
 This condition isn't preventable and may occur when a child has another syndrome.
 Understanding what causes an undersized jaw and how the condition affects an individual can help you accommodate any special needs and additional care they might need.

 What Is Micrognathia?

 Nonsurgical methods do not change the jaw position, but they may allow for a more comfortable life.
-As the Children's Hospital of Philadelphia explains, one treatment option is to change your child's sleeping position so they lie face down, which encourages a clear airway.
+One treatment option is to change your child's sleeping position to lie face down, which encourages a clear airway.
 Some patients may also use a nasopharyngeal airway, a tube placed in the nasal passage to open the airway.

-Micrognathia is not necessarily a life-threatening condition, but early diagnosis is the key to managing the condition.
-Your doctor and dentist can provide advice on how to provide the best quality of life for the affected individual.
+With micrognathia, early diagnosis is the key to managing the condition.
+Your medical professionals can provide advice on how to provide the best quality of life for the affected individual.
 When caring for someone with this condition or any of these syndromes, patience and commitment are essential.

-Make sure to find a medical team who understands the needs of your child, including a dentist who can accommodate your child's condition and guide them on a proper oral care routine.
-See them regularly for checkups to ensure your child's mouth is developing properly and staying as healthy as possible.
+Make sure to find a medical team that understands your child’s needs, including a dental professional who can accommodate your child's condition and guide them on a proper oral care routine.
+See them regularly for checkups to ensure your child's mouth is developing correctly and staying as healthy as possible.